-Thereafter I put 300 Nyamwezi to work each equipped with a hoe, and they chopped all the grass roots away and loosened the earth.
+Thereafter I put 300 Nyamwezi8 to work each equipped with a hoe, and they chopped all the grass roots away and loosened the earth.
 The next day the roots, when they were dry, were gathered up and burned.
 Bushes and trees were chopped down and the roots dug out and in a short time, I had a dry, clean piece of land.
 Now I set six Indian oxen to work with three heavy English harrows and harrowed all the land, after the Blacks had chopped away all the grass and bushes.
 In six weeks I had 65 acres of land as clear and smooth as a field at home and then began to plant cotton.

-CL then goes on to relate how cotton is planted in Texas and how he found an 'African' way of doing that too.

-CL has also noticed that the locals used clay jars for storing water, and he finds out that it is a good way of cooling drinking water.
-He altogether takes a keen interest in providing clean, cold drinking water (see below).
-More examples could be offered e.g. CL's explanation of building techniques that also develops into a mix of local and European techniques.
+CL then goes on to relate how cotton is planted in Texas and how he found an 'African' way of doing that too.9 a keen interest in providing clean, cold drinking water.
+More examples could be offered e.g., CL's explanation of building techniques that also de+9 into a mix of local and European techniques.
 In short CL has a clear idea of what he wants and uses his eyes and ears to find local solutions.
 He is a practical man (hence the book's title) who first and foremost looks at the ends, not the means of achieving them.
 The way he farms thus ended up being a sum of his practical experiences from Denmark, the US and East Africa.
-In short his agricultural techniques and practices are an example of practical, cultural hybridity, and this approach is the basis of much of his success (and he was a success as a plantation manager).
+In short, his agricultural techniques and practices are an example of practical, cultural hybridity, and this approach is the basis of much of his success (and he was a success as a plantation manager).
 Given his training, with its insistence on the superiority of Western scientific agricultural techniques, Lautherborn's adaptability and openness demonstrates the possibilities of moving beyond such assumptions when placed in foreign situations with an open mind, but also that the criteria of 'success' (in economic terms) takes precedence over cultural norms.
 Thus CL demonstrates the way the need to succeed in colonial production sometimes inspired a willingness to adapt to local conditions and to use local knowledge where it made a difference.
 Moreover, CL's behaviour suggests that over time, this process often inspired hybrid agricultural practices and ways of thinking and talking about agriculture in a colonial setting.